 WORK SAFE: 3 Ways to Inspire Safe Work Habits

-Here are some things to keep in mind when inspiring safe work habits.
+Here are some key strategies to keep in mind when inspiring safe work habits.

 1. Get Workers to Perceive Hazards as Dangerous

 When referencing work hazards, there must be respect for the fact that they can cause serious injury or death.
 Sometimes, when a person has been working around something for an extended period of time, complacency sets in and they can forget about how dangerous it can be.
 This complacency can lead to workers taking unnecessary risks that they might not even be aware of.
 There should be a healthy paranoia when it comes to hazards on the jobsite.
 Never approach them lightheartedly.

 2. Be the Example